 No, in fact, it is your responsibility to obtain a position.
 Your award notice will indicate your eligibility; however, you must complete all necessary employment eligibility paperwork with the E&H Human Resources Office (Wiley 131) and locate a student employment position using the online service (details).
 You must work sufficient hours to earn the amount indicated on your award notification.
 Remember, this is a real job - if you work, you will be paid; if you do not work, you will not be paid.
 Your earnings will be paid to you following regular submission of your time sheet.

-If a federal work study position is not listed on your award notification, you are not eligible for a job at this time.
-However, you may become eligible after the beginning of the semester if the students with awards do not take the necessary steps to secure student employment, or if you have skills that cannot be filled by another student (details).
+If a federal/institutional work study position is not listed on your award notification, you are not eligible for a job at this time.

 Yes!
 Financial aid is subject to satisfactory academic progress.
 This is both a qualitative (GPA) and quantitative (number of hours) measurement.
 The Satisfactory Academic Progress (SAP) Requirement is separate from the academic warnings, probation, and suspensions issued by the Dean of Faculty.
 Detailed information is also available in each year's catalog